 The cough reflex is a defense mechanism that helps protect your body from irritants, like dust in the air.
 When your nervous system detects an irritant in your airways, it warns your brain.
 Your brain sends a message to the muscles in your chest and abdomen, telling them to contract and push out a burst of air.

-When phlegm accumulates in your chest it can be hard to breath.
-You may cough more at night, because phlegm accumulates at the back of your throat when you lie down.
+When phlegm accumulates in your chest, it can be hard to breathe.
+You may cough more at night because phlegm accumulates at the back of your throat when you lie down.
 Although it can disrupt sleep, a wet cough is usually nothing to worry about.